DevoraLea/NewsApp/README.md

 ![screen2](https://user-images.githubusercontent.com/95829236/153089076-da4d5978-0176-4117-9b75-e335dd0082aa.png)

-you can check all the articles that you mark and remove
+you can check all the articles that you mark in the favorites buttonin the home page

 ![screen3](https://user-images.githubusercontent.com/95829236/153089080-384db316-c5a0-4a5a-8cd6-2767534dc0be.png)